adepennart/dummy_for_git/readme.md

 # intro to git
 ## why git?

-git was built for version control also allows branches to be built (ie. developer branch, main functional branch)
+Git was built for version control
+Also allows branches to be built (ie. developer branch, main functional branch)

 ## git as a user (not a developer)